deanhiller/webpieces/README.md

 * Override ANY component in the platform server just by binding a subclass of the component(fully customizable server to the extreme unlike any server before it)
 * and sooooooo much more

-#### 10 Steps to try the webserver
+#### 9 Steps to try the webserver

 1. Download the release(https://github.com/deanhiller/webpieces/releases), unzip
 2. run ./createProject.sh
 3. cd {projectDir}-all
 4. ./gradlew build # runs all the tests and verify everything is working.
-If you want the selenium test to work install firefox 47.0.1
 5. ./gradlew assembleDist  #creates the actual webserver distribution zip and tar files
 6. cd {projectDir}-all/{projectDir}/output/distributions/
 7. unzip {projectDir} which is your whole webserver
 8. ./bin/{project} to start the production webserver
-6. IF Eclipse,
+9. In a browser go to http://localhost:8080

+### Eclipse Setup

-  * NOTE: last tested out on Eclipse Oxygen 4.7.0 build id 20170620-1800 and gradle 4.1-milestone-1
+NOTE: last tested out on Eclipse Oxygen 4.7.0 build id 20170620-1800 and gradle 4.1-milestone-1

+1. install eclipse gradle plugin - The buildship gradle plugin that you install into eclipse
+   * Click Help menu -> Eclipse Marketplace...
+   * Type in 'Gradle' in the Find text box
+   * Click install on Buildship Gradle Integration 2.0
+2. import project into eclipse using gradle
+   * Click File menu -> Import...
+   * Expand Gradle folder
+   * Choose Existing Gradle Project and click Next
+   * Click Next
+   * Click Finish
-  * eclipse gradle plugin - The buildship gradle plugin that you install into eclipse eclipse buildship gradle plugin works except for passing in -parameters to the settings file like ./gradlew eclipse did so you have to go to eclipse preferences and expand 'Java' and click 'Compiler' and select a checkbox near the bottom that says 'Store information about method parameters'
+3. eclipse buildship gradle plugin works except for passing in -parameters to the settings file like ./gradlew eclipse did so you have to do a few more steps here
-  * gradle eclipse plugin - The plugin that runs with ./gradle eclipse (installed with apply 'eclipse' in gradle file)
-       NOTE: ./gradlew eclipse does not work unless you delete the conflicting paths in .classpath file after generating it(gradle eclipse plugin bug)
+   * Open eclipse preferences
+   * Expand 'Java' and click 'Compiler'
+   * select a checkbox near the bottom that says 'Store information about method parameters'

+4. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
+5. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
+6. In a browser go to http://localhost:8080
+7. refactor your code like crazy and hit the website again(no restart needed)
+8. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
+This means we HAVE to make upgrades to it to see how it affects clients.
+You can copy the upgrades needed(some are not necessarily needed but recommended) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.

+### Intellij Setup

-6. IF Intellij, you will have a bit more pain in the debugger(it's not as stable as eclipse BUT the IDE usability is much better).
+IF Intellij, you will have a bit more pain in the debugger(the debugger is not as nice as eclipse BUT the IDE usability is much better).
-  * NOTE: last test out on Intellij 2017.2 with fixes(https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000451564-Intellij-2017-1-5-and-gradle-4-1-milestone-upgrade-broke-this-project?page=1#community_comment_115000373970)
+NOTE: last test out on Intellij 2017.2 with fixes(https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000451564-Intellij-2017-1-5-and-gradle-4-1-milestone-upgrade-broke-this-project?page=1#community_comment_115000373970)

+1. Import Project
   * From Welcome screen, choose Import Project
   * Select your folder {yourapp}-all and click ok
   * Choose 'Import project from external model' and choose gradle and click next
   * Even though gradle location is unknown, that is ok since 'use default gradle wrapper' is selected so click Finish
+2. Modify compiling with parameters option(Intellij does not suck this setting in from gradle :( )
   * Open Preferences, expand "Build, Execution, and Deployment",
   * expand 'Compiler', and click on 'Java Compiler'.
 Add -parameters to the 'Additional Command Line Parameters'
   * Click Ok to close dialogue
   * Click Build menu and click Rebuild Project
-7. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
+3. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
-8. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
+4. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
-  * today 4/27/17 newest intellij introduced a bug where dev server fails to start as src/main/resources is not on classpath
-9. In a browser go to http://localhost:8080
+5. In a browser go to http://localhost:8080
-10. refactor your code like crazy and hit the website again(no restart needed)
+6. refactor your code like crazy and hit the website again(no restart needed)
-11. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against so we HAVE to make upgrades to it to see how it affects clients.
-You can copy the upgrades needed(some are not necessarily needed) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.
+7. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against.
+This means we HAVE to make upgrades to it to see how it affects clients.
+You can copy the upgrades needed(some are not necessarily needed but recommended) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.

 #### To try modifying/contributing to the actual webserver